Telecommunications Act of 1996: Later criticism

 Critics have maintained that many of the purported goals of the Telecommunications Act of 1996 did not come to fruition in the years and decades after its passage.
 The act's structure of regulations based on type of network infrastructure failed to predict technological convergence and created awkward regulatory burdens for companies operating in multiple segments of media and telecommunications markets.
 This may prohibit innovation or make the law unable to handle evolving market conditions.
 The law also fails to provide a guideline for regulating previously separate network technologies that have since converged (e.g. voice calls can now be delivered over Internet networks via services like VoIP).
-According to some critics, this situation has in fact created re-regulation of the marketplace with contradictory and inconsistent rules for companies to follow.
+According to some critics, this situation has in fact created "re-regulation" of the marketplace with contradictory and inconsistent rules for companies to follow.

-Critics have also noted that the act has failed to enable the competition that was one of its stated goals, instead exacerbating the ongoing consolidation of the media marketplace that had commenced in the decades before the act's passage by allowing large corporations to buy out as many stations as desired.
+Critics have also noted that the act has failed to enable the competition that was one of its stated goals, instead exacerbating the ongoing consolidation of the media marketplace that had commenced in the decades before the act's passage, by allowing large corporations to buy out as many broadcasting stations as desired.
 The number of American major media content companies shrank from about fifty in 1983 to ten in 1996, and to just six in 2005.
 An FCC study found that the act led to a drastic decline in the number of radio station owners, even as the actual number of stations in the United States increased.
 This decline in owners and increase in stations has resulted in radio homogenization, in which local programming and content has been lost and content is repeated regardless of location.
 Activists and critics have cited similar effects in the television industry.

 In the 2003 edition of his book A People's History of the United States, historian Howard Zinn named the act as a significant factor in the loss of alternative and community media, and possibly the loss of public control of information:

 the Telecommunications Act of 1996...enabled the handful of corporations dominating the airwaves to expand their power further.
 Mergers enabled tighter control of information...The Latin American writer Eduardo Galeano commented..."Never have so many been held incommunicado by so few."

 There have been attempts by the United States Congress to update the 1996 Telecommunications Act or address some of its shortcomings, such as the Communications Opportunity, Promotion and Enhancement Bill of 2006 and Internet Freedom and Nondiscrimination Act of 2006, but neither became law.